 Section 4 of the determination makes this remission amount 100% of the lease variation in all cases.
-This amount is determined by the Treasurer under s278D(3) of the Act.
 This amount has been set in order to provide the maximum financial incentive for the remediation and subsequent use of former service station sites.